THE CUTTING MACHINE

 Sonically, the enhancements differ due to less speed fluctuations, through better bearings smoother sound and the extended dynamic range, which the variable pitch technique brings with it.

-All studios with which Speakers Corner Records works use the Neumann VMS 80 to cut their lacquers.
+All studios with which Speakers Corner Records works use Neumann machines to cut their lacquers.

 The cutting head

 The function of the variable pitch technique has already been explained in the chapter “tape machine”, so it will not be discussed here again.
 For vinyl lovers, however, it is important that the VMS 80’s well-engineered variable pitch technique not only results in extended playing time, but also in improved sound quality.